MeltingDiamond/The-Bibites-Downloads/README.md

 If the torrent does not download try a none torrent download.

+If you can't unzip an archive you can try [7-Zip](https://7-zip.org/)

 Thanks to tedeni for compiling a complete changelog for each version up to 0.6a11.
 Changelog can be found [here](/Changelogs/The_Bibites_All_Changelogs.txt).

 Here is the list of all versions tracked with download links, if any of the links are not working please report it anywhere: